Technical-Debt-Large-Scale/tdmls/Process.md

 This section presents the process of performing multiple hierarchical regression analysis.
 It starts with the detection of unusual spots, and the unusual ones stitches are removed after discussion between us.

-We performed a linear regression in Scikit-Learn (https://scikit-learn.org).
+We performed a linear regression in Scikit-Learn (https://scikit-learn.org) based on dataset https://github.com/Technical-Debt-Large-Scale/tdmls/blob/master/mytdmetrics.md.
 Linearity and independence are tested.
 Finally, report the results.

 ### A. Checking unusual points